 Meeting Schedule and Subcommittees.
-The Advisory Board meets 2-4 times a year.
-Members of the board serve on different subcommittees that have specific purposes that meet more frequently.
+The Advisory Board meetings are quarterly and will have members that support subcommittees that meet more frequently.
 If a similar, local, transparent, and action-driven subcommittee or charge is discovered or already active in the community, the board may collaborate with the organization and mobilize resources to support a unified effort on behalf of the county; when applicable.
 Depending on relevancy, these committees and events can substitute one or more meetings.